Triacylglycerols 3. Regio- and Stereospecific

 Separation of (S)-(+)-1-(1-naphthyl)ethyl urethane derivatives of diacyl-sn-glycerols (DAG) from palm oil by HPLC on two columns of silica gel in series (HypersilTM 3μ, 250 x 4.6 mm) with isooctane with 0.3% isopropanol (containing 2% water) as mobile phase [12] (Abbreviations: 1 = 1,3-DAG, 2 = 1,2-DAG, 3 = 2,3-DAG.
 Reproduced by kind permission of the Journal of the American Oil Chemists’ Society).

-The final step involves methylation of each of the fractions for analysis by GC with the highest precision possible, after which the results for the positional distributions are simply a matter for calculation.
+The final step requires methylation of each of the fractions for analysis by GC with the highest precision possible, after which the results for the positional distributions are simply a matter for calculation.
 As the fatty acid composition of the intact triacylglycerols is known, and that of the 1,2‑diacyl-sn-glycerol derivatives has been determined, it is straightforward arithmetic to calculate the composition of position sn-3.
 Similarly, the composition of position sn-1 can be calculated once that of the 2,3-diacyl-sn-glycerols is known.
 That of position sn-2 is calculated by difference (or by an independent hydrolysis with pancreatic lipase).
 Thus, the composition of all three positions can be determined without resort to enzymes by using standard chromatography columns and derivatizing agents that are available from commercial sources.

 Although diacylglycerols could be used in a manner analogous to the above, in their preferred procedure for stereospecific analysis [14-16], 1-, 2- and 3-monoacyl-sn-glycerols are prepared from triacyl-sn-glycerols by partial hydrolysis with ethyl magnesium bromide.
 The 1(3)-forms are separated from the 2-isomers by TLC on silica gel impregnated with boric acid, before being converted to the DNPU derivatives.
 Then, the 1- and 3-monoacyl-sn-glycerol derivatives are resolved on a chiral HPLC column.
 The distributions of fatty acids in each of positions sn-1, sn-2 and sn-3 are obtained following methylation and GC analysis.
 By means of lowering the column temperature and slowing down the flowrate, the method can even be applied to such complex triacyl-sn-glycerols as fish oils.